MicrosoftDocs/memdocs/windows-365/enterprise/edit-azure-network-connection.md

 # Edit Azure network connection

-All [Azure network connections](azure-network-connections.md) (ANC) get periodically checked to make sure that the environment is ready for provisioning Cloud PCs.
+All [Azure network connections](azure-network-connections.md) (ANC) are [periodically checked](/windows-365/enterprise/azure-network-connections#periodic-health-checks) to make sure that the environment is ready for provisioning Cloud PCs.
 If these [checks](health-checks.md) fail, you may need to fix your networking setup on Azure or edit one of the properties provided.

 To edit an Azure network connection: